-After some trial and error, I finally arrived at the ideal combination of dry and wet ingredients that turns into a cookie-dough-like consistency.
+After some trial and error, I finally arrived at the ideal combination of dry and wet ingredients that turns this pumpkin spice protein ball mixture into a cookie-dough-like consistency.

 This should not look like pancake batter (pourable or easily spoonable).
 It is normal for the dough to be slightly sticky as you form the balls, but if there are too many liquid ingredients, the batter is not only wet, it’s so sticky it clings in clumps to your hands and fingers.
 If that happens, you know you need to add more dry ingredients, then double check your amounts next time or adjust the recipe as needed.